aysiu/hotbrew/README.md

 ## making a package
 Use [munkipkg](https://github.com/munki/munki-pkg) to build the project.
 If you prefer a point-and-click custom package maker, check out [Packages](http://s.sudre.free.fr/Software/Packages/about.html), but you'll have to do some manual reconstruction of the payload and project.
 ## support?
 There is no support for this project at this time.
-Right now, it's honestly proof-of-concept.
-Hopefully it helps someone.
+Right now, it's honestly proof-of-concept, but maybe people will find it useful.